Juan Merino

-Juan Merino Ruiz (born 24 August 1970) is a Spanish retired footballer who played mainly as a central defender, currently a manager.
+Juan Merino Ruiz (born 24 August 1970) is a Spanish former professional footballer who played mainly as a central defender, currently a manager.

-He played solely in Andalusia in a 17-year professional career, with Betis and Recreativo, appearing in more than 200 matches in both La Liga and the Segunda División.
+He played solely in Andalusia in an 18-year career, with Betis and Recreativo.
+He appeared in more than 200 matches in both La Liga and the Segunda División.

 Subsequently, Merino worked as a manager, including jobs at his former clubs.

 Playing career

 Born in La Línea de la Concepción, Province of Cádiz, Merino joined Real Betis's first team in 1990, becoming their captain in later years.
 Out of his 12 years at the club eight were in La Liga, and he appeared in 203 games in that division, scoring two goals; in the 1996–97 season, he contributed 36 matches to help to a fourth-place finish.

 In 2002–03, staying in Andalusia, Merino signed a two-year contract with Recreativo de Huelva.
 In his first season the side was relegated, regaining top-flight status in 2006 as champions.
 After featuring in 23 games in the 2006–07 campaign he retired from football, with 522 professional appearances to his credit.